 The Texas Family Code states that an increase in the needs, the standard of living, or lifestyle of the oblige since the rendition of the existing order does not warrant an increase in the obligor's child support obligation.
 Texas Family Code section 156.405.
-I would also argue that the opposite could also be potentially held by a Texas court.
-Specifically that an argument that a decrease in the needs, the standard of living or lifestyle of the custodial parent is not necessarily a reason in and of itself to modify a child support obligation.
+I would also argue that a Texas court could potentially hold the opposite.
+Specifically, an argument that a decrease in the needs, the standard of living, or lifestyle of the custodial parent is not necessarily a reason in and of itself to modify a child support obligation.

-A Texas case that is important for our purposes is In the Interest of J.A.H. and M.K.H, Children, 311 S.W.3d 536 (2009).
-Here, as in the prior case we discussed, a mother was attempting to argue that an increase in her expenses due to a change in the cost of living after a move justified an increase in the child support obligation of her ex-husband.
-What the court found, in this case, was that all of the evidence submitted by the mother tended to show that there had been a change in her circumstances rather than a change in a substantial change in the circumstances of her children.
+A Texas case that is important for our purposes is In the Interest of J.A.H. and M.K.H., Children, 311 S.W.3d 536 (2009).
+Here, as in the prior case we discussed, a mother was attempting to argue that an increase in her expenses due to a change in the cost of living after a move justified an increase in the child support obligation.
+What the court found, in this case, was that all of the evidence submitted by the Mother tended to show that there had been a change in her circumstances rather than a change in a substantial change in the cases of her children.

-The court argued that simply showing a change in lifestyle and not a material or substantial change in circumstances of the children does not in and of itself justify a modification of the child support order.
-If you attempt to argue that because your ex-spouse's mortgage payment has decreased or that their utility bills are lower and that justifies a decrease in the child support obligation, then this case should give you pause.
+The court argued that simply showing a lifestyle change and not a material or substantial change in circumstances of the children does not in and of itself justify a modification of the child support order.
+If you attempt to argue that because your ex-spouse's mortgage payment has decreased or their utility bills are lower, that justifies a decrease in the child support obligation, then this case should pause.

 How are the needs of your child taken into account by a court?

-Specifically, to justify an award of child support above the guidelines outlined in the Texas Family Code, your ex-spouse must show that there would be needs of your child that would be unmet but for the higher than guidelines level of support.
+Specifically, to justify an award of child support above the guidelines outlined in the Texas Family Code, your ex-spouse must show that your child's needs would be unmet but for the higher than guidelines level of support.
 Rodriguez v.
 Rodriguez, 860 S.W.2d 414, 417 (Tex.
 1993).
 Note that the needs of your child are not the bare necessities of life, either.
 Each court will decide as to what the needs of your child are.
 Like we mentioned earlier in this blog post, the facts of your case will guide the judge in large part.